tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 ---
 title: On-Chain reads with Chainlink + Arbitrum
-sidebar_label: Table reads with Chainlink + Arbitrum
+sidebar_label: On-chain reads with Chainlink
 description: Use Chainlink’s node operator network to get table state back on-chain to the Arbitrum network.
 keywords:
   - chainlink